OctopusDeploy/docs/docs/administration/upgrading/legacy/upgrading-from-octopus-2.6.5-2018.10lts/upgrade-with-a-new-server-instance.md

 You will need to transfer them to the new server to `C:\Octopus\Packages`.
 Once the files have been copied, go to {{Library>Packages>Package Indexing}} and click the `RE-INDEX NOW` button.
 This process runs in the background, so if you have a lot of packages it could take a while (5-20 mins) to show in the UI or be usable for deployments.
 :::

-### 4. Use Hydra to Automatically Upgrade Your Tentacles {#Upgradewithanew3.0serverinstance-4.UseHydratoautomaticallyupgradeyourTentacles}
+### 4. Use Hydra to automatically upgrade your Tentacles {#Upgradewithanew3.0serverinstance-4.UseHydratoautomaticallyupgradeyourTentacles}

 !include <using-hydra>

-### 5. Verify Connectivity Between the 2018.10 LTS Server and your Tentacles {#Upgradewithanew3.0serverinstance-5.Verifyconnectivitybetweenthe3.xserverand3.xTentacles}
+### 5. Verify connectivity between the 2018.10 LTS server and your Tentacles {#Upgradewithanew3.0serverinstance-5.Verifyconnectivitybetweenthe3.xserverand3.xTentacles}

 When the Hydra task runs on a Tentacle machine, it should no longer be able to communicate with the **Octopus 2.6.5** server.
 You can verify this by navigating to the Environments page and clicking **Check Health**.